NethServer/docs/administrator-manual/en/installation.rst

 Enterprise promotion
 ====================

-To promote |product| to the Enterprise version follow the istructions `available here`_.
+To promote |product| to the Enterprise version follow the instructions `available here`_.

 .. _`available here`: http://helpdesk.nethesis.it/support/solutions/articles/3000062653-promozione-nethserver-enterprise-7-x-community-ad-enterprise